The History of Fishing

 Originally the Lodge consisted of nothing more than permanent tent structures with wood stoves and outdoor washing facilities.
 This eventually evolved into a few cabins along with a boat-building business.
 As the demand for accommodation grew, so did the resort with the main lodge eventually being built in 1940.

 Because of its close proximity to Frenchman’s Pool and the Tyee Pool, Painter’s Lodge quickly became a popular fishing destination among both avid fishermen and celebrities.
 Bob Hope, Bing Crosby, John Wayne and Susan Hayward are just a few of the stars who have visited Painter’s Lodge over the years.
 Due to the immense fishing success found at the lodge, it soon became the prime destination for serious anglers seeking giant Pacific salmon.

 The Modern Era

-The Tyee Club is still in existence and a fleet of row boats fills the legendary Tyee Pool every summer with anglers in search of a monster salmon.
-The allure of the Tyee and the promise of membership into the Tyee Club still compel many fisherman to journey to Campbell River to take on the challenge.
+The Tyee Club is still in existence and a fleet of rowboats fills the legendary Tyee Pool every summer with anglers in search of a monster salmon.
+The allure of the Tyee and the promise of membership into the Tyee Club still compel many fishermen to journey to Campbell River to take on the challenge.

 The original Painter’s Lodge burnt down under suspicious circumstances on Christmas Eve in 1985.
 However, the Lodge was rebuilt and the new Painter’s Lodge was opened in 1988.
 The lodge remains a mecca for fishing tourism and attracts thousands of guests each year looking to experience West Coast salmon fishing.